MarKrzywdzinski/10x/README.md

 **CI/CD / Deployment:**

 - GitHub Actions for continuous integration and deployment
-- DigitalOcean for hosting using Docker images
+- Cloudflare Pages for hosting the Astro application

 ## Getting Started Locally